Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Dataset Details

 A sample of the dataset is presented in \autoref{fig:dataset_example}, and we describe some additional dataset statistics in \autoref{tab:visgenome-stats}.
 We frequently noticed that the image size within the box's boundaries is insufficient.
 More information might be available if the entire image were used rather than just the cropped area contained within the bounding box.

-\cite{gain-etal-2021-experiences} observed that using cropped image feature of ResNet-50 yields better results compared to the full image.
-However, their observation is inconclusive as the difference is marginal in most experimental settings, and using full images achieved slightly better results in one setting.
+A study \cite{gain-etal-2021-experiences} observed that using the cropped image feature of ResNet-50 yields better results compared to the full image.
+However, the difference is marginal in most experimental settings, and using full images achieved slightly better results in one setting.
 Therefore, we perform our experiments in both setups.